Looking for "best" IVF clinic abroad?

 The article delves into the topic of using IVF to choose gender.
 The featured image portrays two eggs, each adorned with male and female symbols.

-It has been suggested that the development of IVF and assisted reproductive technology have been the standout achievements of clinical and scientific discovery over the last century, perhaps ever.
-If you ask anyone of the millions who have benefitted from IVF you would be hard pressed to find anyone who would disagree.
+It has been suggested that the development of IVF (in vitro fertilization) and assisted reproductive technology have been the standout achievements of clinical and scientific discovery over the last century, perhaps ever.
+If you ask anyone of the millions who have benefitted from IVF you would be hard-pressed to find anyone who would disagree.
 IVF and assisted reproductive procedures have made the impossible, possible, including the opportunity to choose the sex of your newborn.
 Should IVF however be used for sex selection or is ‘family balancing’ by IVF a step too far?
 Let us take a closer look.

 During the procedure the person undertaking the analysis will be able to determine the sex of the embryo after just a few days by counting the chromosomes.
 In countries where sex selection is legal and accepted it is at this point where the patient could legitimately ‘choose’ the boy and girl embryo.